Direct personal response

 Arranging the direct personal response

-After you, or your support person, make first contact with the institution, it is likely that you will work with the contact person at the institution over a period of time to determine what you hope to achieve and who else may be involved in your direct personal response.
+After you, or someone on your behalf (your nominee, support person or the Scheme) makes first contact with the institution, it is likely that you will work with the contact person at the institution over a period of time to determine what you hope to achieve, if you have cultural needs or other specific needs that need to be considered, and who else may be involved in your direct personal response.

 Who can be my support person?